kiko-g/usability-dashboard/README.md

 docker compose up -d --build
 ```

-2. The target website should be running in parellel to this, which for this project we expect it to be MES, whether it is locally or in a custom development environment.
-You should provide the information of the domain of the targetted website the **configuration of the Matomo Dashboard setup** which should be available at `http://localhost:8089`.
+2. The target website should be running in parallel to this, which, for this particular project, we expect it to be MES, whether it is locally or in a custom development environment.
+You should provide the information of the domain of the targetted website and the **configuration of the Matomo Dashboard setup**, which should be available at `http://localhost:8089`.

-3. After doing this you should see a complaint about the trusted host setup on the Matomo Dashboard.
-To fix this open a bash shell on the root of this project and run `bash hosts.sh`.
+3. After doing this, you should see a complaint about the trusted host setup on the Matomo Dashboard.
+To fix this, open a bash shell on the root of this project and run `bash hosts.sh`.

 4. You may need to troubleshoot a few things in the setup:

-- You will probably need to replace the Matomo API Token once you are setting up the containers for the first time.
+- You will probably need to replace the Matomo API Token once you set up the containers for the first time.
 Go to the Matomo Dashboard: click the `gear icon`, then `personal`, `security`.
 Scroll down to **create auth token** and copy it into your `.env`.
 - Remember to change the content of the `matomoTrackerConfig` variable in `src/app/app.module.ts` on the `CoreHTML` that is being used in CMF's MES.
 This should match the ports that we have chosen on this side.

 ## Environment Variables